The GLS Legal Operations Centre

 ◼️ SMART Schedules: pre‑built commercial schedules for scope, KPIs, pricing, milestones, acceptance, change control, and termination-plug‑and‑play.

-◼️ Negotiation Playbooks & Checklists: point‑by‑point tactics, concession ladders, and deal hygiene checklists to keep negotiations disciplined.
+◼️ Negotiation Playbooks & Checklists: Playbooks are the control layer of the contracting function - they offer point‑by‑point tactics, concession ladders, and deal hygiene checklists to keep negotiations disciplined.

 ◼️ Tiered Review Protocols: risk‑based routing (self‑service, paralegal, counsel, specialist) with clear SLAs to avoid over‑lawyering.